Chrysler Sebring: Coupe

 As with the previous generation, the Coupe departed significantly from the sedan and convertible, alongside which it was marketed.

 The second generation Coupe was again styled by Chrysler (then DaimlerChrysler) and engineered and manufactured by Mitsubishi Motors North America in Normal, Illinois — as a restyled variant of the third-generation Mitsubishi Eclipse.
-Using a variant of the Eclipse's ST platform with a three inch wheelbase extension, the Coupe was described as, "a Mitsubishi in all but name" by Bredan Saur of Curbside Classic.
+Using a variant of the Eclipse's ST platform with a three-inch wheelbase extension, the Coupe was described as, "a Mitsubishi in all but name" by Bredan Saur of Curbside Classic.

 Exterior styling cues, primarily an elongated, low grille, served to relate the three body styles, along with detail elements from the Chrysler Concorde and 300M.
 The Coupe's full instrument panel was shared with the Eclipse.
 The two-door's body rigidity was increased by 90 percent in bending and 9 percent in torsion compared to the previous generation, and the revised design added a front strut tower brace, and a rigid rear suspension toe link bushing.

-Available engines included a 2.4L 147 hp inline SOHC 16 valve four and a SOHC 3.0L 24 valve V-6 making 200 hp at 5,500 rpm and 205 pounds of torque at 4,500 rpm.
+Available engines included a 2.4L 147 hp inline SOHC 16 valve four and a SOHC 3.0L 24 valve V-6 making 200 hp at 5,500 rpm and 205 lbft of torque at 4,500 rpm.
 Two trim levels were available, LX and LXi.
 Rear suspension features four wheel double wishbone independent suspension with coils springs and stabilizer bars, front and rear.

 Standard features include manual control air conditioning; cruise control; front disc and rear drum brakes; six-speaker stereo; four-speed automatic transmission; tilt steering; power trunk release; power windows, locks and mirrors; 60/40 lockable, split folding rear seats and a 16.3 cubic foot trunk.
 The LXi trim level includes 17-inch aluminum wheels; traction control; leather seats; rear disc brakes; eight-way power driver's seat; fog lamps; remote keyless entry; compass and temperature display; and a seven-speaker Infinity sound system with cassette and CD.
 Options include a four-disc, in-dash CD changer, side air bag curtains, ABS and a sunroof that retracts outside, above the roof and not internally.
 The braking system consists of four wheel disc brakes with optional anti-lock brakes.
 The bodywork features improved sealing, a double lip/bulb door glass seal, and a comprehensive acoustical package to reduce noises as well as engine intake and exhaust system resonators.

 The Sebring Coupe, marketed in Canada for the 2001 model year, received a minor facelift for 2003, and was discontinued after the 2005 model year.